ConGibbs10/DulogInteractions/README.md

 ![B](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;B "B")
 is deemed out of the barn.
-Even still, if either the sender, receiver, or both birds are deemed in the barn during their meeting time, then the meeting is said to be in the barn.
+Even still, if either the sender, receiver, or both birds are deemed in the barn during their meeting time, then the meeting is said to be in the barn if the barn rule is set to ‘or’.
 The following describe each column of the resulting data frame:

 -   `year` (`chr`): year under study,
 -   `origin` (`chr`): mobile node data file containing this meeting,